DeckerGirl/ENC4265portfolio/AIstatement.md

 Reflection blog #5 Prompt D: ChatGPT GPT-4o was utilized in the creation of this page, serving as a tool for spellchecking and ensuring clarity and consistency.
 Powered by ChatGPT GPT-4o

-Reflection blog #5 Prompt F: I used spellcheck for this assignment.
+Reflection blog #6 Prompt F: I used spellcheck for this assignment.

+Reflection Blog #7 Prompt G: AI statement: ChatGPT GPT-4o was used for this reflection.